cabforum/cabforum.org/content/posts/2018/2018-08-27-ballot-forum-1-establish-forum-infrastructure-working-group.md

 **IPR Policy**
 As with all Forum Working Group activity, the CA/Browser Forum Intellectual Rights Policy v1.3 or later shall apply to all activities and work of the FIWG.

-— MOTION ENDS—
+- MOTION ENDS
   The procedure for approval of this ballot is as follows:
   Discussion Period (7 days):
   Start Time: Monday, 13 August 2018 at 0900 UTC
   End Time: Monday, 20 August 2018 at 0800 UTC
   Vote for Approval (7 days):
   Start Time: Monday, 20 August 2018 at 0900 UTC
   End Time: Monday, 27 August 2018 at 0900 UTC